 Creative Writing Dissertation Project

-Run by School of Arts, Culture and Language
+School Of Arts, Culture And Language

-Semester 1 & 2
+Module - Semester 1 & 2

 This module involves the production of an extended piece of creative writing of high quality, with an attached commentary, a brief synopsis and/or introduction to the work as appropriate, and relevant references.
 The main focus of the dissertation is the piece of creative writing, which can be undertaken in any genre after agreement with the supervisor, and must be preceded by a 1,000 word plan of work to be completed (submitted to the supervisor in Week 6).